Nickp1993/PyCh/README.md

     -	python -m ipykernel install --user --name pychEnv --display-name "Python (pychEnv)"
     -	pip install git+git://github.com/Nickp1993/Pych/
     -	You can now close this window
+3. You have finished installation, continue with the "How to use" below to start a notebook

+## How to use
+1. Download the notebook files
+    -   Click the green button above, and click download ZIP (or [click here](https://github.com/Nickp1993/PyCh/archive/refs/heads/main.zip))
+    -   Extract the notebook folder from the ZIP-file (we do not need the other files)
-3. Now every time you want to start jupyter notebook: open jupyter notebook (found in windows menu)
+2. Every time you want to start jupyter notebook:
+    -   Open jupyter notebook (found in windows menu)
     -	Wait till a local server has started, your browser should open it automatically
-    -   Navigate to the notebook you want to open and open it
+    -   Navigate to the notebook folder you just created and open it
     -	In the menubar, click kernel > change kernel >  Python (pychEnv)
-    -	You can now use this notebook
+3. You can now use this notebook!

-## How to use

 ## Other information